Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Causal effects of a new light rail line on streets' retail density

 \section{Causal effects of a new light rail line on streets' retail density}

-In this section, we apply the PSCG method described in Section \ref{sec:methodology} to estimate the direct, the average spillover and the unrealized spillover causal effects of a new light rail line on the retail sector density in a number of streets belonging to the same urban neighborhood in peripheral Florence (Italy).
-Talenti St., where the light rail is located, is subject to direct effects and unrealized spillovers.
+In this section, we apply the method described in Section \ref{sec:methodology} to estimate the direct, and the average spillover causal effects of a new light rail line on the retail sector density in a number of streets belonging to the same urban neighborhood in peripheral Florence (Italy).
+Talenti St., where the light rail is located, is subject to direct effects.
 The nearby streets -- namely Pollaiolo St., Pisana St., Baccio da Montelupo St., Scandicci St., and Magnolie St. -- may only be subject to spillovers originating from Talenti St.

-The streets' retail density is measured using two street-level outcome variables: number of stores selling durable and non-durable goods every 500 meters.
-We consider stores selling durable and non-durable goods separately, because we believe that effects can be heterogeneous for these two types of stores.
+The streets' retail density is measured using two street-level outcome variables: the number of stores selling durable and non-durable goods every 500 metres.
+We consider stores selling durable and non-durable goods separately because we believe that effects can be heterogeneous for these two types of stores.
+Both the outcomes of interest were demeaned for the pre-treatment average outcome.